sparkbox/standard/style_guide/README.md

 * Use 2 space indentation (tabs are evil).
 * Please do not put spaces in file or directory names.
 * Don't make things more complicated then they need to be right now.
+* Prefer unit tests to in-line code comments

 Git
 -------
 * Write good commit messages.
 * Keep commits small.
+* Avoid including files in source control that are specific to your development machine or process.